Academic Matters

 Learning in the Outdoors

-At The Edinburgh Academy we have highly qualified staff who have developed a really powerful programme for outdoor learning.
+At The Edinburgh Academy we have highly qualified staff who have developed a really powerful programme for Outdoor Learning.
 Our extensive grounds have allowed us to develop our own sustainable orchard and ‘Wild Wood’, and children are also able to enjoy planting and harvesting in our large polytunnel.
-Last year saw the introduction of our first 'Farmers Market' with Primary 5 children organising and selling produce grown fresh on site.
+2023 saw the introduction of our first 'Farmers Market' with Primary 5 children organising and selling produce grown fresh on site.

 In-keeping with the old saying that there is no such thing as the wrong weather, just the wrong clothes; we ask that all children come to the school equipped with a school waterproof, waterproof over trousers and a pair of wellies.